This easy homemade caramel apple pie recipe has a flaky, buttery pie crust and a deliciously sweet apple pie filling. It’s guaranteed to be a winner.

 - Mix the brown sugar, dark brown sugar, flour, salt, nutmeg, cinnamon, and allspice together in a large bowl.
 Add the apples, melted butter, and vanilla and toss until combined.

-- Spread apples with their juices into a dough-lined pie plate, mounding them slightly in middle.
+- Spread apples with their juices into a dough-lined pie plate, mounding them slightly in the middle

 - Loosely roll the remaining dough round around a rolling pin and gently unroll it onto filling.
 Trim the overhanging dough to ½ inch beyond the lip of the pie plate.